-This post may contain affiliate links.
-Using these links, I earn a small commission at no additional cost to you.
+As an Amazon affiliate, I earn a small commission from these links at no additional cost to you.

+This blog post will dig into the correct way to layer htv.
 If you are new to Iron-on (IO) or also called Heat Transfer Vinyl (HTV) you are welcome to learn about the material here in my Iron-On Basics post.

 Now, what if you want to use more than one color?
-What if you want to use Everyday Iron on and then add some glitter?
+What if you want to use Everyday Iron-on and then add some glitter?
 What if you want to use SportFlex?
-Let’s get into the details of using multiple Colors/types of iron on, how to press these with the EasyPress 2 and some tips and tricks
+Let’s get into the details of using multiple Colors/types of iron-on, how to press these with the EasyPress 2, and some tips and tricks

-Different Types of Iron-on:
+What Are the Different Types of Iron-On?

 I have a whole collection of places to purchase Iron-on on my Iron-on page however I personally love the selection and pricing at Expressions Vinyl!